sunshinehealthstudios/changelog/current.md

 permalink: /current/
 ---

-_Updated 10/20/2021 14:19 PT_
+_Updated 10/20/2021 15:33 PT_

 A 7.7.1 patch has been submitted to the app store.
 It will be released to 100% of users upon approval.
-7.8 is now QA.
-Hopefully, we can stay on track for a 10/27 release.
+We are now dropping everything else to address the zero bites issues seen on custom foods/recipes and favorites in a 7.7.2 patch release.
+7.8 is also in QA, but may be delayed so that we can priotitize 7.7.2.

 ***

 ### Upcoming Releases
-- v7.7.1. - ASAP pending app store approval
+- v7.7.1. - pending app store approval
+- 7.7.2.  - ASAP
 - v7.8    - October 27, 2021
 - v7.9    - November 17, 2021